jilljenn/phd/factorization.md

 ## Extraction de q-matrice via factorisation de matrices positives

+As a recall, non-negative matrix factorization tries to devise matrices with non-negative coefficients $W$ and $Q$ such that the original matrix $M$ verifies $M \simeq WQ^T$.
+But other matrix factorization techniques can be tried such as sparse PCA [@Zou2006], which tries to devise a factorization under the form $M \simeq WQ^T$ where $Q$ is sparse, the intuition being: only few knowledge components are involved in the resolution of one task.
+On the datasets we tried, the expert-specified q-matrix fit better than a q-matrix devised automatically using sparse PCA.

 Ici on s'intéresse à écrire $M = WH$ où $W$ et $H$ n'ont que des coefficients positifs ou nuls et la norme de Frobenius $||M - WH||$ est minimisée.
 Ainsi il n'y a pas de compensation entre les composantes et les poids peuvent être facilement interprétés.